ckeditor/ckeditor5/docs/getting-started/quick-start.md

 Files included in the .zip archive:

 * `index.html` &ndash; A sample with working editor.
-* `ckeditor5/ckeditor5.js` &ndash; The ready-to-use editor ESM bundle, containing the editor and all plugins.
+* `ckeditor5/ckeditor5.js` &ndash; The ready-to-use editor ESM bundle contains the editor and all plugins.
 [Recommended build]
 * `ckeditor5/ckeditor.js.map` &ndash; The source map for the editor ESM bundle.
 * `ckeditor5/ckeditor5.umd.js` &ndash; The ready-to-use editor UMD bundle, containing the editor and all plugins.
 [Secondary build]
 * `ckeditor5/ckeditor5.umd.js.map` &ndash; The source map for the editor UMD bundle.